-The Great Garlic Cook-off is one of the most well-known cooking contests in the country.
+The Great Garlic Cook-Off is one of the most well-known cooking contests in the country.
 Beginning in September, the Gilroy Garlic Festival puts out a call across the United States and Canada for the best garlic recipes.
 Hundreds of amateur chefs respond with delicious sounding recipes that run the gamut from soups to desserts and from every type of cuisine.
-Recent winners have included Crispy Pork Belly with Caramelized Onion and Fig Agrodolce and Creamy Polenta, Warm Weather Watermelon Crabmeat Kissed South Seas Soup; Spicy Garlic Butter Cookies with Garlic Goat Cheese and Honey, and Walnut-Garlic Tart with Garlic-Infused Cream and Chili Syrup.
+Recent winners have included Sarsaparilla Glazed Wild West Burgers and Southwest Sweet Potatoes; Crispy Pork Belly with Caramelized Onion and Fig Agrodolce and Creamy Polenta; Warm Weather Watermelon Crabmeat Kissed South Seas Soup; and Spicy Garlic Butter Cookies with Garlic Goat Cheese and Honey.

 The most delicious-sounding recipes, approximately 50, are forwarded to a professional food consultant who makes the final selection of the eight recipes.
 The consultant prepares each recipe to ensure correct measurements and use of ingredients.
 These finalists’ recipes are those considered to make the most interesting and exciting contest.

 The finalists come to Gilroy to prepare their recipes on the Saturday of the festival in front of the public.
 By 12:15, celebrity judges pick their favorites.
 The winner of the Great Garlic Cook-Off is appropriately honored with a crown of garlic and goes home $5,000 richer.
-Second place is awarded $2,500; third, $1,000.
-The other finalists are given $100.00 each.
+Second place is awarded $2,500; third place, $1,000.
+The other finalists are given $100 each.

-2015 Great Garlic Festival Recipe Contest and Cook-off
+Official Rules: 2015 Great Gilroy Garlic Festival Recipe Contest and Cook-Off

 Revised November 12, 2014